josefadamcik/josefadamcik.cz/_posts/2021-08-16-another_year_for_sofle.md

 {% responsive_image path: images/sofleupd/Sofle_RGB_v2_comparison.png figcaption: "Sofle V2 is red and Sofle RGB blue.
 Notice the difference in stagger and the shape." %}

+## Update (22.8.2021) - Sofle RGB by Keyhive

+Only after I published the article, I learned that one particular vendor - **Keyhive** - is selling their own fork of Sofle RGB.
+This version is **modified** in way that makes it **incompatible** with the firmware for the official designs.
+You have to use the firmware provided by the vendor and build guide provided by them as well.
+Please, don't report problems with the desing and or firmware to the official Sofle github repository.
+Their modification is not part of the repository and therefore we cannot fix the problems or help you with solution.
+Contact the vendor instead.
+You are their client, in the end.

 ## Alternative LEDs for RGB